 4. Cloud Accounting Software:

 Cloud accounting software contains all the data of your business expenses.
 You can easily manage it on your cell phone.
 It helps small businesses enter the expenses on the spot for an emergency trip or meeting.
 It connects you to your bank accounts and credit cards, so you can easily access your transaction data.
-In this software, your tax records are secure, and you can view them whenever you need them.
+This software makes your tax records secure, and you can view them whenever you need them.

 How Do I Keep the Books for My Small Business?